Presumed Guilty (novel): Premise

 "Rusty" Sabich, now 77, is living in a rural, Midwestern community.
 He plans to marry his girlfriend, Bea, and to imminently retire as an arbitration judge.
 Sabich gets pulled back into the courtroom, however, when Bea's son becomes embroiled in a murder case.
 The son, Aaron, is charged with the murder of Mae, who is the daughter of the local prosecutor.
 Both Aaron and Mae have a history of drug abuse, though Aaron had been working to turn his life around.
 Few lawyers want to defend Aaron, for fear of running afoul of the local prosecutor.
 Rusty, despite his inexperience as a defense lawyer, takes on the case.
 A challenge for the defense is dealing with potential racial issues.
 Aaron is Black, while most of the populace is White.

 Reception

 Tom Nolan of The Wall Street Journal described Presumed Guilty as a "swift narrative full of technical detail, behavioral scrutiny and quick turns of plot".
 Writing for Slate, Laura Miller praised Turow's deft portrayal of drama inside the courtroom; however, she found the novel less engrossing than the two previous installments in the series, writing: "For all the reliable pleasures of Turow’s courtroom drama, his hero has shed the complications that once led him to the dock and, with them, everything that made him interesting".

 Turow reported the existence of a film deal for the book to NPR in January 2025, though the details of the deal remained undisclosed.

+Presumed Guilty was shortlisted for the Edgar Allan Poe Award for Best Novel in 2026.